 - The name is unique and case-sensitive.

-- Determines whether the model is allowed to print messages to the Output Pane.
+- Indicates whether the model is allowed to print messages in the Output Pane.

-- List of the parameters that should be mapped into the OpenSees model.
+- List of the parameters that should be mapped into the ANSYS model.

-- Absolute path to the opensees.exe file, for example:
+- Absolute or relative path to the location of the ANSYS input file, for example: